marchfederico/node-sparkclient/readme.md

     messageParams = {}  // Message Parameters are optional
     messageParams.file = 'https://web.ciscospark.com/images/logo_spark_256px.png'  // The file to attach to the message

+    //To set the type of your messageText to HTML or Markdown set messageParams.html messageParams.markdown to true.
+If both are set, message will be sent as markdown.
+    //messageParams.html = true

     // for a direct 1:1 message just use the users email address as the first parameter or person id sparkClient.createMessage('marfeder@cisco.com', 'Hello!', messageParams, function(err, response) {
         if (!err)